Dr. Hudson P. Rogers, Interim Department Head

 IB 3600.
 International Business and Culture.
 3 Hours.

 Cross-cultural experience through study abroad.
 Classroom topics include business practices, historical background, and social and cultural norms of the chosen country.
-In-country experiences include visits fo companies, places of historical significance, and places of cultural significance.
+In-country experiences include visits of companies, places of historical significance, and places of cultural significance.
 This course may be repeated once for credit in a different country,.

 IB 3600H.
 Honors International Business and Culture.
 3 Hours.